 St. Joseph's offers several academic options, which lead to an associate in applied science degree with a major in nursing.
 The admission criteria and academic requirements for all options are the same.
 The weekday format follows an academic calendar over a two-year period.
-Students in the evening/weekend option attend on alternating weekends (Friday evening, Saturday and Sunday) and every Wednesday evening for 18 months, allowing them to work full time during the week, if they so choose.
+Students in the evening/weekend option attend on alternating weekends (Friday evening, Saturday and Sunday) and one evening a week for 18 months, allowing them to work full time during the week, if they so choose.

-The evening/weekend option begins in July and the weekday option begins in August.
+The evening/weekend option begins in July, the application deadline is September 1st of prior year.
+The weekday option begins in August, with an application deadline of January 1st.
 All students attend classes and start participating in clinical rotations very early in both options, giving the opportunity to immediately apply classroom theory to practice.